pkhead/rw-waves/docs.md

 an absolute value, and only has meaning relative to the probability weights of the other creatures.
 Additionally, these probability weights are not specified in a table per wave, but rather through parameters to a continuous function.

+This generation algorithm was designed by both me and @a1iex (on Discord).

 ## JSON format
 ```
 root: Spawn[]